 Introduction to Mebane, North Carolina

 Mebane, North Carolina, in Alamance county, is 21 miles W of Durham, North Carolina (center to center) and 41 miles NW of Raleigh, North Carolina.
-The city, which is included in the Greensboro - - Winston - Salem - - High Point metropolitan area, had 7,284 residents as of the 2000 census.
+The city is included in the Greensboro - - Winston - Salem - - High Point metropolitan area.

 Mebane and Nearby Attractions